People giving a cat a pill

 If you have to pill the cat manually, we have some tips for how to pill a cat solo as well as how to pill a cat with two people.
 We’ll also cover how to make it easier to pill difficult cats.

 If your cat is cooperative, pilling them will be much easier.
 Start by gently petting them and talking to them in a soothing voice.
 This will help them relax.
 Next, open their mouth by placing your thumb on one side of their jaw and two fingers on the other.
 Tilt their head back and drop the pill as far back on their tongue as you can.
+Make sure to hold the cat’s head firmly and place the pill directly into the cat’s mouth.
 Close their mouth and massage their throat to help your cat swallow.

 The first step is to have the cat in a comfortable position.
 You can hold them in your lap or have them sit on a table in front of you.
 If they are sitting on a table, make sure they are facing away from you so they can’t see the pill.

 Next, open their mouth with your thumb and index finger.
-You’ll likely have several chances to pill your cat so you can experiment with the overhead or under-the-jaw methods.
+Gently grasp the cat’s head from above and gently put pressure on the lower lip and front teeth to open the mouth further.
+You’ll likely have several chances to pill your cat, so you can experiment with the overhead or under-the-jaw methods.
 Quickly and gently place the pill into their mouth as far back as you can.
+Ensure the cat’s jaw drops open slightly to make it easier to place the pill.
 Close their mouth and hold it shut for a few seconds so they don’t spit the pill out.

 If you are having trouble getting the pill into their mouth, you can try using a pill pusher.
 This is a small, soft-tipped device that helps push the pill into the back of their mouth.